JuliaFalstaff/SingItOut/README.md

 ***This application in progress..***

 "Sing It Out" gives you information about artists and music lyrics:
-- Searching of artist or lyrics
+- Searching of artists or lyrics
 - Artist information (albums, tracks and lyrics)

 | Search Screen | Artist Info|